Team-Nutshell/nutshellengine-docs/source/types/AssetManagerInterface/index.rst

 	  - Creates an empty model and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadModel/index`
 	  - Loads a model from a file and returns a pointer to the loaded model.
+	* - :doc:`/types/AssetManagerInterface/createMaterial/index`
+	  - Creates an empty material and returns its pointer.
+	* - :doc:`/types/AssetManagerInterface/loadMaterial/index`
+	  - Loads a material from a file and returns a pointer to the loaded material.
 	* - :doc:`/types/AssetManagerInterface/createImage/index`
 	  - Creates an empty image and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadImage/index`